 Official 7 Day National Weather Service Forecast (CAZ017)

-Monday: Widespread frost in the morning.
+Friday: Areas of frost in the morning.
 Mostly sunny.
-Highs around 54.
-Northwest winds up to 10 mph with gusts to around 20 mph.
+Highs around 49.
+North winds up to 10 mph.
+Gusts up to 25 mph in the morning.

 Saturday: Mostly cloudy.
-Highs around 58.
+Areas of frost.
+Highs around 50.

 Product Disclaimer